Welcome to our new website

 We are unable to take responsibility for the safety of your belongings.
 We ask that you do not bring any valuables or large amounts of money with you and that you leave your mobile phone at home.

-If your operation requires a stay in hospital, then your friend or relative may be able to visit you on the ward depending on the current infection control guidance.
+If your operation requires a stay in hospital, your friend or relative may be able to visit you on the ward depending on the current infection control guidance.

 Please note if you are planned a day case, then unfortunately due to the nature of the day surgery unit, the Day Surgery Centre is not able to offer visiting times.
 Day Surgery Centre staff will contact your transport once you are ready for discharge.